brucefan1983/CUDA-Programming/README.md

 * CPU function (with an array length of 10^4) takes 320 ms and 450 ms using single and double precisions, respectively.
 * GeForce RTX 2080ti (with an array length of 10^6) takes 15 ms and 450 ms using single and double precisions, respectively.
 * Tesla V100 (with an array length of 10^6) takes 11 ms and 28 ms using single and double precisions, respectively.
+* GeForce RTX 2070-laptop (with an array length of 10^6) takes 28 ms and 1000 ms using single and double precisions, respectively.

 ### 4.3.
 Matrix copy and transpose (chapters 7 and 8)